 Whether you’re at home or on the go, many of us spend a lot of time listening to music on our headphones.
-If you’re looking to get beyond the iPod earbuds and invest in a nice pair of headphones for yourself, here’s how to pick out the perfect set for you.
+If you’re looking to get beyond the iPod earbuds and invest in a nice pair of headphones for yourself, here’s How to Choose Perfect Pair Headphones for your need.

 Headphones come in a number of different styles, that are going to fit your ears and sound differently when you wear them.
 The first thing you should narrow down, when deciding on a pair of headphones is which form factor you want.
 You’ll want to make this decision based not only on where you’ll be using them, but what type of music you’re listening to.

 Earbuds and in-ear headphones are tiny earpieces that go inside your ears.
 You’re probably familiar with these, as cheaper earbuds often come with music players (like the iPod).
 Earbuds generally sit in the bowls of your ears, while “in-ear” variants actually go in the ear canal, some fairly deeply.

 Pros: Earbuds are super portable, which is nice if you’re using them on-the-go.
 In-ear varieties also offer some isolation from outside noise, which is great on airplanes or loud buses.
 They’re also more comfortable than over-the-ear headphones if you wear glasses or have ears that stick out like mine do.

 Check: Best Isolation Headphones.